 - For induction, current flows due to changes in the magnetic field.

-- The original source is getting oppose to the current
+- The source is opposed to the current

 - Faraday law defines it